westdart/ar_osc_aspera/README.md

 This is only required if the network plugin is set to multi-tenant, if using subnet, all projects can see all other projects, if using network-policy, specific policies will need to be setup.

+## Logging
+This is a wip and some analysis as to this approach an configuration should be made.

+To enable logs to be seen from Aspera, rsyslogd is installed into the container, allowing Apsera log messages to appear in the /var/log/messages file.

+Modifications to the installation to allow it to run in the container
+were:
+1. Use the config file provided in the Config Map.
+Notable differences to the default are:
+  - Remove imjournal module load
+  - Remove '$IMJournalStateFile imjournal.state'
+  - Set '$OmitLocalLogging off'
+  - Set '$SystemLogSocketName /dev/log'
+2. Set the 'setuid' bit on the rsyslogd executable, to allow execution by the 'aspera' user when the container starts

 ## License